xchem/fragalysis-stack/README.md

     stack application is *assembled* using environment variables that define the origin of the [Backend] and [Frontend] container images.

-The stack is built and deployed using GitHub Actions and is deployed to *staging* and *production* installations (**Namespaces** in a designated Kubernetes cluster).
-If the build variables `DOCKERHUB_USERNAME` and `TRIGGER_AWX` are defined staging deployments occur on every build.
+The stack is built and orchestrated using GitHub Actions and is deployed to *staging* and *production* installations (**Namespaces** in a designated Kubernetes cluster).

-Production deployments occur on every *production-grade* tag.
+The build variables `DOCKERHUB_USERNAME` and `TRIGGER_AWX` must be defined for orchestration to take place.
+Staging deployments take place on every downstream build (frontend and backend) and tag, and production deployments take place on every tag.

-You **MUST** make sure the Action variables that select the backend and frontend container images are updated prior to every production release so the stack uses the chosen backend and frontend code.
+You **MUST** make sure the Action variables that select the backend and frontend container images are updated prior to every production release so the stack uses the appropriate backend and frontend code.
 You will find these variables in the `.github/workflows/build-main.yaml` action file: -

 - `BE_IMAGE_TAG`